MandarGogate/av-challenge-website/challenge-data/data-spec.md

 Metadata on target speakers (target_speech_list.json) and interfereres (masker_noise_list.json, masker_speech_list.json) is also provided.
 These can be used to generate other scenes, i.e. a different selection of target, interferer and SNR.

 ## Evaluation dataset AVSEC3

+- Contains 2,400 scenes.
+- Results from the leaderboard are computed from 1,000 scenes.
+Scenes that will be used in the listening test are different from those used in the leaderboard.

 The evaluation dataset can be found here: